OpenLEADR/openleadr-python/docs/server.rst

 The server (VTN) is expected to know when it needs to inform the clients (VENs) of certain events that they must respond to.
 This could be a predicted shortage or overage of available power in a certain electricity grid area, for example.

 The easiest way to supply events to a VEN is by using OpenLEADR's built-in message queing system.
 You simply add an event for a ven using the ``server.add_event`` method.
 You supply the ven_id for which the event is required, as well as the ``signal_name``, ``signal_type``, ``intervals`` and ``targets``.
 This will build an event object with a single signal for a VEN.
-If you need more flexibility, you can alternatively construct the event dictionary yourself and supply it directly to the ``add_event`` method.
+If you need more flexibility, you can alternatively construct the event dictionary yourself and supply it directly to the ``add_raw_event`` method.

 The VEN can decide whether to opt in or opt out of the event.
 To be notified of their opt status, you supply a callback handler which will be called when the VEN has responded to the event request.